dannybozbay/dannybozbay/README.md

-# Hi there, I'm Danny! 👋
+### Hi there, I'm Danny! 👋

+I recently graduated from

+Whether it's using astronomical data to calculate the age of the universe, or using football data to predict the outcome of matches, I'm passionate about all things data.

+predicting football results using trained algorithms, I'm passionate about all things data!
+My a

 ## Languages!